Groestlcoin/btcpayserver/SECURITY.md

 ##### 2. In-Scope
 <!-- What's in scope?
 Any repo in our org for example. -->
-We welcome reports of vulnerabilities in repositories owned by the [BTCPay Server Github Organization](https://github.com/btcpayserver).
+We welcome reports of vulnerabilities in repositories owned by the [Groestlcoin Github Organization](https://github.com/Groestlcoin).
 This includes any issues related to the confidentiality, integrity, or availability of systems or data in these systems.

 ##### 3. Out of Scope
 <!-- What's out of scope?
 Thinking here about custom deployments, plugins that are not created by BTCPay (this includes kukks plugins that should be reported to him directly). -->
-1. Any BTCPay Server deployment that has been customized in any way.
-To facilitate reproducibility, please verify that the BTCPay Server instance is based on the un-altered source-code or [Docker deployment](https://docs.btcpayserver.org/Docker/).
+1. Any GRSPay Server deployment that has been customized in any way.
+To facilitate reproducibility, please verify that the GRSPay Server instance is based on the un-altered source-code or [Docker deployment](https://docs.btcpayserver.org/Docker/).
-2. Any BTCPay Server plugin that is not authored by `btcpayserver` as stated by the author tag in-app.
+2. Any GRSPay Server plugin that is not authored by `grspayserver` as stated by the author tag in-app.

 ##### 4. Preferred Reporting Template
 <!-- Template example to guide reporter into including specific info that we'd appreciate be included in the report. -->